artcom/mqtt-topping/README.md

 # mqtt-topping

-A small wrapper around the MQTT.js client and an API to query retained topics via HTTP.
+Wraps the MQTT.js client to multiplex incoming messages to the subscribed handlers and supports querying retained topics via HTTP.

-## MQTT Client Features
+## MQTT Client

+### Features

 * Subscribe and unsubscribe handler callbacks to individual (wildcard) topics
 * `JSON.stringify` all published payloads